Summer Volunteer Program

 - Applications will be reviewed and those selected will be contacted for a telephone interview.
 Interviews begin in March and continue on a rolling basis until the program is filled.

 - Once accepted as a Summer Volunteer you will receive orientation information via email.
-You should confirm your attendance with the SVP Coordinator asap in order to hold your space (contact info will be listed in the orientation letter).
+Please confirm your attendance with the Head of Personnel in order to hold your space (contact info will be listed in the orientation letter).

 Work and Benefits: